pjf/pjf.github.io/tech/_posts/2014-01-22-website-privacy-and-you.md

 ---
 title: Website Privacy and You
 byline: Opt-out of everything, please.
-tags: privacy security opt-out google addthis disqus
+tags: privacy security opt-out google addthis disqus tech
 description: "Website operators often add third-party tracking information to their own sites.
 The value to the website operator is often a service, feature, or even revenue, but that doesn't change the fact that having third parties track your information sure *feels* skeezy to me."
 ---